viniHNS/notSoRealistic-Plugin/README.md

 - Allows sprinting while using meds—because pain can't always slow you down.
 - Allows the player to resolve weapon malfunctions without inspecting the weapon first.
 - Removes weapon malfunctions caused by bosses.
-- Adds a chance for food to contaminate the player.

 ## Installation